vteam-com/fCheck/README.md

 - **Code surface reduction**: dead code
 - **Fast**: optimized traversal, visible timing
 - **Nice output**: JSON and diagrams when you need them

-fcheck exists to fill a gap today.
-We hope these features become first-class in Dart and Flutter by default, and that one day you won’t need fcheck at all.

 ## 🛠️ Installation